datagrok-ai/public/help/datagrok/navigation/views/table-view.md

    (![](../../../uploads/icons/hamburger-menu.png)) icon** and select **Tooltip > Use as Group Tooltip**.
 This viewer is now set as a group tooltip.

 The tooltip settings remain in effect even if you close the underlying viewer.
-To remove the group tooltip, repeat the steps above but select **Tooltip > Remove Group Tooltip** instead.
+To remove the group tooltip, repeat the steps above, but this time, select **Tooltip > Remove Group Tooltip**.

 ![Group Tooltip](../../../uploads/viewers/viewer-group-tooltip.png "Group Tooltip")